Follow Sally and Harry’s story each week: How will Sally resolve her family law property settlement claim against her former partner Harry?

 What should Sally do towards obtaining a family law property settlement?

 We would recommend to Sally that she has an initial consultation with a family lawyer experienced in property settlement matters so that she can obtain some preliminary advice about how her entitlement for settlement of property is worked out and what she could expect.
 Next week in this series, we will look at some family law issues that Sally will need to consider.

 At LGM Family Law, we offer a free phone consultation for up to 15 minutes when we can give Sally some general advice.

 It is likely though that Sally will need more detailed advice than can be given over that time so we would recommend that Sally book a longer initial consultation with us when we will generally be able to give Sally an indication of her range of likely entitlement for property settlement based upon the information Sally gives us during the consultation.
 We can also work out a plan for Sally at that meeting as to how she can go about achieving that property settlement.
-That longer consultation is for up to 1.5 hours and is provided at a fixed rate of $242 including GST that is discounted from our usual charge rate.
+That longer consultation is for up to 1.25 hours and is provided at a discounted fixed rate from our usual charge rate.